-The cyclical nature of the semiconductor industry has resulted in sustained and short-term periods when demand for our products has increased or decreased rapidly.
+The cyclical nature of the semiconductor industry has resulted in sustained and short-term periods when demand for our products has increased rapidly.
 During these periods of rapid increases in demand, our available capacity may not be sufficient to satisfy the available demand.
-We, and the semiconductor industry generally, expand production facilities and access to third-party foundries in response to these periods of increased demand.
-These capacity expansions by us and other semiconductor manufacturers could lead to overcapacity in our target markets which could lead to price erosion that would adversely impact our operating results.
+In addition, we may not be able to expand our workforce and operations in a sufficiently timely manner to respond effectively to changes in demand for our existing products or to the demand for new products requested by our customers, and our current or future business could be materially and adversely affected.
+Conversely, if we expand our operations and workforce too rapidly in anticipation of increased demand for our products, and such demand does not materialize at the pace at which we expect, our operating results may be adversely affected.
+These capacity expansions by us and other semiconductor manufacturers could also lead to overcapacity in our target markets which could lead to price erosion that would adversely impact our operating results.